How emotional segmentation can boost your marketing ROI

-A simple and novel response mechanism of clickable smiley faces secures fill in rates of up to 69%.
+A simple and novel response mechanism of clickable smiley faces secures fill in rates of up to xx%.
 This means you hear from the normally-silent majority.
 You know how they feel and you gain actionable insight to grow your business.

 The One Question is the only system to utilise the Customer Happiness Score ®, which unlike CSAT and NPS, can help you promote positive feelings throughout your organisation.
 It’s a new means to measure and manage customer happiness in your business.
-Check out how it compares, NPS VS CHS: WHich is right for my business?

 Feedback collected through app and landing page surveys must be verified by email to ensure it’s genuine.
 When customers verify emails they can select a tick box noting they are happy to receive emails from you, ensuring your communications are GDPR compliant.
 This allows you to grow a huge email list organically.

 Your growing email list has the benefit of already being segmented by happiness reflected by the customer’s emoji choice.
 The customer has self-selected their own segmentation group, ranging from ‘Actively Happy’ to ‘Actively Unhappy’.
 Going forward you can choose to include or exclude these customers in your campaigns.
 This ensures you secure a better return on investment on your marketing efforts.